 Funds are used to host the conference, conference locale, speakers, meals and events.
 Remaining funds permit us to offer scholarships through partner organizations.
 Each year, the Sanibel Leadership Association gives up to $10,000 to groups that foster English Learners' future educational opportunities.
 Our partner organizations are: The Hispanic Women's Council of Southwest Florida; The University of Florida; and The Florida Department of Education José Martí Scholarship.
 As well, the Sanibel Leadership Association recognizes an outstanding ESOL educator from a Florida college/university or Florida school district through the Beatrice K. Palls Diversity Educator Award, and two exemplary high school English Learner students with the Thomas Coady Award and the Citizenship Award.
 Each of these is honored with a framed certificate, cash award, and the offer of attendance at the conference when conferred.

-Donita is a professor of Teaching, Learning and Leadership at the University of Central Florida.
+Dr. Grissom is a professor of Teaching and Learning at the University of Central Florida.

 Bea serves as special administrative counsel to the Executive Board and is a life-long ESOL educator, training coordinator, and advocate.